 Except as otherwise provided in this subpart, all single men and women students under the age of 20 living away from home are required to live in University Residence Halls if space is available.

-On campus housing is arranged through the Housing Office.
-There are a variety of Housing Options available to meet students' interests and needs as outlined on the Housing web site.
+On campus housing is arranged through the Office of Housing & Residence Life.
+There are a variety of housing options available to meet students' interests and needs.

-Students choosing to attend Ferris State and live in the residence halls must sign the Housing Contract and provide a $200 contract guarantee (please see Housing and Dining Contract for full details).
+Students choosing to attend Ferris State and live in the residence halls must sign a Housing Contract and provide a $200 contract guarantee (please see Housing and Dining Contract for full details).
 It is important to note that the Housing and Dining Contract is a legally binding contract.
-Students are asked not to sign the contract until they are certain they are able to uphold all of its conditions.
+Students are asked not to sign contracts until they are certain they are able to uphold all of its conditions.